 Suitable for all ages.

-Please note the museum is closed on Mondays.
+Please note the museum is currently closed until further notice.

 Read Collections Officer Sam Jenkins’ blog on piecing together clues from the past to reveal the story this treasured object in PHM’s collection.Read the blog